nimbly/Remodel/README.md

 ## Basic usage

 Create a transformer that extends the ```Remodel\Transformer``` abstract.
 The ```transform``` method is required and should accept a single *thing* to transform.
-This *thing* could be a model object or a simple associative array - it doesn't matter.
+This *thing* could be a model object or a simple associative array or something else entirely - it really doesn't matter.
 Inside this method you will define and return the transformed data as an associative array.

 For example: